eth-cscs/stackinator/docs/configuring.md

 This default can be overriden the:

 * `--develop` flag, which sets `spack_version` to the version of the next release.
-* the `--spack_version` option, through which the version can be set explicitly.
+* the `--spack-version` option, through which the version can be set explicitly.

-Explicitly setting the Spack version using either `--develop` or `--spack_version` is recommended when using a commit or branch of Spack from which it is not possible for `stack-config` to infer the correct version.
+Explicitly setting the Spack version using either `--develop` or `--spack-version` is recommended when using a commit or branch of Spack from which it is not possible for `stack-config` to infer the correct version.

 ```bash